GREEN TEA & HEALTH – Den's Tea website

 A green tea face mask is good for normal and oily skin.
 It will smooth, moisturize, soften, and tighten your skin, and the antioxidants in the green tea will protect your skin from sun damage.
 It's simple to make a green tea face mask and you can find instructions regarding this on several beauty related websites.

 Houjicha is interesting in that it has one ingredient that the other non-roasted teas don't have.
 The roasting process used in manufacturing Houjicha produces "pyrazine".
 Pyrazine is an aromatic organic compound with some special benefits.
 Pyrazine is known to improve blood flow within a blood vessel and overall blood circulation in the body.
 This could help prevent the formation of blood clots.
 Additionally, the improved circulation gets blood to more parts of the body thus warming you from the inside.
 There is more research to be done in this area but it looks very promising.
-AS a bonus, Houjicha also has quite a relaxing aroma.
+As a bonus, Houjicha also has quite a relaxing aroma.

 In addition to the benefits of Pryazine, Houjicha contains less caffeine than any other Japanese green tea.
 If you are a coffee or black tea drinker and want to reduce your daily intake of caffeine but still want good cup of tea, Houjicha may be the best substitute.
 In general, Houjicha is similar to coffee or black tea as it has a robust flavor, hearty aroma, and a dark color.